 - Once the PS4 system is off, click and hold the power key again.
 Release it after hearing the second beep: one beep will sound when you first press, and another seven seconds later.

 - Connect the DUALSHOCK 4 with the USB cable and push the PS button on the controller.

 Why it’s Important to Rebuild Your PS4 Database

-If you tend to keep your PS4’s hard drive mostly full with applications, save games, video clips, photos, and the like, those files can become disorganized and fragmented over time, leading to issues like the following:
+If you tend to keep your PS4’s hard drive mostly full of applications, save games, video clips, photos, and the like, those files can become disorganized and fragmented over time, leading to issues like the following:

 - Slow load times and menu navigation